musawakiliML/Quzzie-Dev/README.md

-# PaystarFinancial_Utils
+# Quzzie-Dev
-Paystar Financial Automation Scripts and Utilities for Notifications and Whatsapp, etc..
+An AI Enabled Quiz App for developers